 Pros to having a sewer line camera inspected?

 • A camera inspection provides information on the sewer line whether there is debris, offsets or a broken piece of tile.

 • Video inspections will provide an owner of the condition of their sewer line.

 • A camera will provide information about the length of the sewer line.

-• Camera will show if there’s any foreign obstructing through your sewer line for example (a gas line or any other utility that might have gotten punctured through).
+• A camera will show if there are any foreign objects obstructing your sewer line.
+For example, a gas line or any other utility line that may have punctured through.

-Here at Ken’s Sewer Service we have the technology to camera video inspect your main sewer line and answer all your questions you may have.
+Here at Ken’s Sewer Service we have the technology to camera video inspect your main sewer line and answer all of the questions you may have.